 Pro Minimal sound leakage due to the closed back design

 These leak very little sound compared to other over-ear headphones.
 The rear side of the ear cups is fully closed, which effectively minimizes sound leakage.
 With these, you can fully enjoy your music without disturbing people beside you.

 Pro Has two separate ports for listening

-The MDR 7506 has a coiled cord that is about 10 feet long and while this is great for studios, walking around in public can be slightly awkward.
+The headphone cable is coiled and is about 10 feet long.
+This is great for studios, however walking around in public with these headphones on can be awkward.
 The cable cannot be removed and has no remote or mic.